Antbird: Ecology

 Antbirds are common components of the avifauna of some parts of the Neotropics and are thought to be important in some ecological processes.
 They are preyed upon by birds of prey, and their tendency to join flocks is thought to provide protection against such predation.
 The greater round-eared bat preys on some antbird species, such as the white-bibbed antbird and the scaled antbird; the latter is the bat's preferred prey.
 Nests, including incubating adults, chicks and eggs, are vulnerable to predators, particularly snakes but also nocturnal mammals.
 Nesting success is low for many species, particularly in areas of fragmented habitat.

 It was once suggested that the relationship between the obligate and regular ant-followers and the army ants, particularly Eciton burchellii, was mutualistic, with the ants benefiting by having the birds chase prey back down towards them.
 However, experiments where ant followers were excluded have shown that the foraging success of the army ants was 30% lower when the birds were present, suggesting that the birds' relationship was in fact parasitic.
-This has resulted in a number of behaviours by the ants in order to reduce kleptoparasitism, including hiding of secured prey in the leaf litter and caching of food on trails.
+This has resulted in behaviour by the ants in order to reduce kleptoparasitism, including hiding of secured prey in the leaf litter and caching of food on trails.
 It has been suggested that the depressive effect of this parasitism slows the development of E. burchellii swarms and in turn benefits other ant species which are preyed upon by army ants.
 The ant-following antbirds are themselves followed by three species of butterfly in the family Ithomiinae which feed on their droppings.
 Bird droppings are usually an unpredictable resource in a rainforest, but the regular behaviour of ant followers makes the exploitation of this resource possible.